-The CSW2012-X has a two-pole AC input terminal block, a four-pole AC output terminal block and one AC ground screw to connect the inverter's AC input and output wiring.
-These terminal blocks (see Figure 1-2, Items 9 and 10) allow a service/distribution panel (main panel) to be wired to the inverter's input, and also allows a dedicated panel (sub-panel) between the inverter's output wiring and the AC loads.
-To access and view the AC terminal blocks and ground screw, remove the four Phillips screws holding the AC wiring access cover (see Figure 1-1, Item 1).
+The CMW3012H has a three-pole AC output terminal block to connect the inverter's output wiring.
+This terminal block (Figure 1-2, Item 9) allows a dedicated panel (sub-panel) between the inverter's output wiring and the AC loads.
+To access and view the AC terminal block, remove the four Phillips screws (Figure 1-1, Items A) holding the AC wiring access cover.

-Each connection on the AC terminal block is rated to accept one #14 to #6 AWG (2.1 to 13.3 mm2) CU stranded wire, or two #12 AWG (3.3 mm2) CU stranded wires.
-Each connection uses a M3.5 slotted head screw, and the maximum tightening torque is 16 lbf-in (1.8 N-m).
+Each connection on the AC terminal block is rated to accept one #14 to #10 AWG (2.1 to 5.3 mm) CU stranded wire.
+They each use a M3.5 slotted head screw, and the maximum tightening torque is 5 to 8 lbf-in (0.6 to 0.9 N-m).